Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: Spectral Efficiencies of Millimeter-Wave Overlaid Ultra-Dense Cellular Networks

 In a UDN regime, however, such a location dependency diminishes since cell size tends to be identical.
 We thus approximate the interferers are independently thinned.
 The thinning probability for DL is active BS probability $p_a$, and for UL is user selection probability $p_s$, derived in \cite{Yu2011} as follows.

-The corresponding interferer distribution is specified in the following lemma. \begin{lemma}\emph{(Homogeneous Interferer Approximation)} As $\hat{\lambda}\rightarrow~\infty$, both DL and UL interferer coordinates identically converge to a homogeneous PPP with density $\lambdaU$. \end{lemma} This underpins the homogeneous PPP approximation of the interferer coordinates in a UDN regime, of which the validity is also investigated by simulation in \cite{SLeeKHuang12}.
+The corresponding interferer distribution is specified in the following lemma. \begin{lemma}\emph{(Homogeneous Interferer Approximation)} As $\hat{\lambda}\rightarrow~\infty$, both DL and UL interferer coordinates identically converge to a homogeneous PPP with density $\lambdaU$. \end{lemma} This underpins the homogeneous PPP approximation of the interferer coordinates in a UDN, of which the validity is also investigated by simulation in \cite{SLeeKHuang12}.
 The result intuitively implies that the interferer coordinates converge to user coordinates in a UDN regime.
-It is therefore important to note that such a homogeneous PPP approximation is valid only when users are uniformly distributed.
-This emphasizes the impact of user distribution in a UDN regime, to be incorporated in future work.
+It is thus notable that such a homogeneous PPP approximation is valid only when users are uniformly distributed.
+Investigating the impact of different user distributions in a UDN could therefore be an important issue for further directions.

 The second technique enhances the tractability of the SE representations.
 As an example of the SE calculation, consider a DL UDN with BS density $\lambda$.
 At a typical user, the associated BS is the nearest BS out of the entire BSs deployed with density $\lambda$ while the interferers are active BSs whose density is approximated as $\lambdaU$ (or $p_a \lambda$) via Lemma 1.
 Exploiting Campbell theorem \cite{StoyanBook:StochasticGeometry:1995} with the same technique at the equation (16) in \cite{Andrews:2011bg}, the corresponding DL UDN SE $\gamma_{\text{d}}$ is represented as